yvzn/titlequest/README.md

 – [🔊 Guess The Audio](https://guesstheaudio.com/)
 – [Episode](https://episode.wtf/)
 )
-2. plus a utility script to aggregate / share the results
+2. plus some Javascript to aggregate / share the results

 _TitleQuest_ is just a plain HTML file that you can open in any browser.

 Take note that some features are not available in some browsers, unless the HTML is served by a webserver.
-Alternatively a Go script is provided, to self-serve the HTML file at http://localhost:8080 and then open the default browser window.
+To solve this issue, a Go app can self-serve the HTML file at http://localhost:8080.

 ## How to run

 Double click the `index.html` file.

-Alternatively, run the Go server, if self-serving the HTML is required:
+To run the Go app / server (if required):

 ```
 $ go run .